housecanary/hc-api-python/housecanary/hc_api_excel_concat/README.rst

 containing addresses and zip codes.

 The input CSV file must contain a header row with columns for ``address`` and ``zipcode``.
-Other columns can be included but will be ignored.
+Other columns can be included as identifiers.
 See an example input `here <../../sample_input/sample-input.csv>`_.

 It generates a single .xlsx file which combines the Excel output of each address.